 Let’s do a quick calculation as an example:

 Option 2.
 Rent per coffee machine is R1000/month and coffee beans at R180/kg; milk powder at R90/kg and sugar at R16/kg

 Option 3.
 R2.70 per cup that is dispensed

 Assume you have 50 staff and they drink 3 cups/day which is 150 cups a day or 3000 cups in a 20 day month.
 Assume that you’ll need one coffee machine.

 So Option 1 with the free machines will come to:

-So, Option 2 is in fact cheaper than the “free coffee machine” option (who would have guessed?) and pretty similar to the price per cup dispensed option.
+So, Option 2 is in fact cheaper than the “free coffee machine” option and pretty similar to the price per cup dispensed option.
 What will happen is that as the volume of coffee goes up, Option 2 will work out even cheaper … but as it drops, Option 3 gets better.